justeslam/offsec2/notes/attacking_ad.md

 As we have discussed, the first step of the authentication process via Kerberos is to send an AS-REQ.
 Based on this request, the domain controller can validate if the authentication is successful.
 If it is, the domain controller replies with an AS-REP containing the session key and TGT.
 This step is also commonly referred to as Kerberos preauthentication and prevents offline password guessing.

-By default, the AD user account option Do not require Kerberos preauthentication is disabled, meaning that Kerberos preauthentication is performed for all users.
+By default, the AD user account option, Do not require Kerberos preauthentication, is disabled, meaning that Kerberos preauthentication is performed for all users.
 However, it is possible to enable this account option manually.
 In assessments, we may find accounts with this option enabled as some applications and technologies require it to function properly.

-On Kali, we can use impacket-GetNPUsers3 to perform AS-REP roasting.
+On Kali, we can use impacket-GetNPUsers to perform AS-REP roasting.
 We'll need to enter the IP address of the domain controller as an argument for -dc-ip, the name of the output file in which the AS-REP hash will be stored in Hashcat format for -outputfile, and -request to request the TGT.

 ```bash
 kali@kali:~$ impacket-GetNPUsers -dc-ip 192.168.50.70  -request -outputfile hashes.asreproast corp.com/pete